Home » Symptoms » Cat Symptoms A-Z » Pulse Weak (Soft Pulse)

 Basics and possible causes

 A cat’s pulse is the result of the pressure wave generated by the heart as it pumps blood through the body.
-A weak or soft pulse can indicate a number of cardiovascular or systemic problems that impair the heart’s ability to pump efficiently, or that obstruct or alter blood flow.
+A weak or soft pulse can indicate a range of cardiovascular or systemic issues that impair the heart’s ability to pump efficiently or that obstruct or alter blood flow.

-The most common causes of a weak pulse include low blood pressure (hypotension), which can be triggered by shock, dehydrationDehydration occurs when the body loses more fluid than it takes in.
+Common causes of a weak pulse include low blood pressure (hypotension), which can be triggered by shock, dehydrationDehydration occurs when the body loses more fluid than it takes in.
 This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse., or blood loss.
 These conditions reduce the circulating blood volumeBlood volume is the total amount of blood circulating in an organism's circulatory system.
-Changes in blood volume can indicate various health conditions, including dehydration or cardiovascular disease. and thus the force of the heartbeat.
+Changes in blood volume can indicate various health conditions, including dehydration or cardiovascular disease. and, consequently, the force of the heartbeat.

 Typical accompanying symptoms